arvodia/grouper/README.md

   - Grouping packages in a single name
   - Activate a group install all these packages and run task
   - Tasks to be performed for groups and packages
     - File mapping and css, js minification
     - File patcher
+    - File, folder Remove
   - Interactive commands
   - Interactive initialization of the grouper.json file
   - Interactive group ans task manager